KennethUlloa/forgeit/README.md

 ### `install`

 Installs a template description from a file path.
-It can be either a JSON file or a ZIP File.
+It must be a ZIP File.

 The provided ZIP file must have the following structure:
 ```